haskell-beam/beam/docs/tutorials/tutorial3.md

 relations and how to write LEFT JOINs.
 Finally, we'll see how to use `Nullable` to create optional foreign key references.

-Creating tables is easy now
+Creating table mappings is easy now
 =======

-Let's create our products table.
+Let's create the mapping to our products table.
 By now, the pattern for adding a new table to the schema should be pretty familiar, so I'm going to skip the explanation.

 ```haskell
 data ProductT f = Product